 Where is Spain?
 It is located in the southwest of Europe on the Iberian Peninsula.
-We will also share with you maps of Spain showing the different Autonomous Communities as well as Provinces.
+We will also share with you a map of Spain showing the different Autonomous Communities as well a map of the Provinces.
 If you are looking for things to do in various Regions of Spain, check out our post.

 Map of Spain Autonomous Communities

 The Autonomous Communities of Spain are the first-level political and administrative division, created in accordance with the Spanish constitution of 1978, with the aim of guaranteeing limited autonomy of the nationalities and regions that make up Spain.
 Think of this like a state in the USA.